Bart the Murderer: Production

 The episode was written by John Swartzwelder and directed by Rich Moore.
 The writers conceived the idea of the episode before the 1990 film Goodfellas, which has a similar plot, was released.
-After it was, the writers incorporated references to the film into the episode.
-The character Fat Tony makes his first appearance on the show in this episode.
-He was modeled after the physical appearance of Paul Sorvino's character Paul Cicero in GoodFellas.
+After it was, the writers incorporated references to the film in the episode.
+Fat Tony makes his first appearance on the show in this episode.
+He was modeled after Paul Sorvino's character Paul Cicero in GoodFellas.

-The writers originally wanted American actor Sheldon Leonard to voice Fat Tony, but they were unable to get him, so they went with Joe Mantegna instead.
+The writers originally wanted Sheldon Leonard to voice Fat Tony, but they were unable to get him, so they went with Joe Mantegna instead.
 Mantegna was offered the role during the show's second season, and since he had seen the show before and thought it was "funny", he decided to give it a shot.
 He felt honored they had asked him.
 In an interview with The A.V.
 Club, Mantegna said he thinks the reason he got the role was partly due to his performance in the 1990 Mafia film The Godfather Part III, which had opened just prior to the offer.
 He thought the script was smart and clever, and he enjoyed recording it.
-Mantegna has since appeared many times on the show as Fat Tony, who became a recurring character; it is Mantegna's longest-running role in his acting career.
-Mantegna commented: "Who knew that Fat Tony was gonna resonate in the hearts and minds of the [Simpsons fans] out there?
+Mantegna has since appeared many times on the show as Fat Tony; it is Mantegna's longest-running role in his acting career.
+Mantegna mused: "Who knew that Fat Tony was gonna resonate in the hearts and minds of the [Simpsons fans] out there?
 Apparently [the writers] got enough feedback as to how the character was liked that they wrote it in again and again, and I was kind of a recurring guy that they'd tap into at least a couple episodes a season."
+Mantegna even appeared as Fat Tony in The Simpsons Movie (2007).

 Legs and Louie, Fat Tony's henchmen, also made their first appearances in this episode.
-The character of Louie was based on American actor Joe Pesci, who is known for playing violent Mafia mobsters.
-Neil Patrick Harris guest starred in the episode as himself, portraying Bart in Blood on the Blackboard: The Bart Simpson Story, a horribly inaccurate made-for-television film based on Bart's life with the Mafia, which the Simpson family watches at the end of the episode.
+The character of Louie was based on American actor Joe Pesci, who is known for playing violent mobsters.
+Neil Patrick Harris guest starred in the episode as himself, portraying Bart in the TV movie Blood on the Blackboard: The Bart Simpson Story.
+As a meta-joke, Mantegna plays Fat Tony in the movie.